Unionists must unite to oppose NI Protocol, says Donaldson

 The rally was also addressed by loyalist activist Jamie Bryson.

-Mr Bryson used his speech to call on Ulster Unionist Party leader Doug Beattie to rejoin the demonstrations.
+Mr Bryson used his speech to call on Ulster Unionist Party leader Mr Beattie to rejoin the demonstrations.

 Mr Beattie has said he will not attend the rallies, which he said are raising tensions.